D470721/Amazon-Prime-Movies-and-TV-Shows-Analysis/README.md

 2. Popular Genres: Drama (986 titles) and Comedy (536 titles) are the leading genres.
 3. Diverse Ratings: Most content is categorized under 13+ and 16+, making it suitable for a broad audience.
 4. Global Availability: The platform distributes content across multiple countries, with a significant presence in North America and Europe.
-5. Growth Over Time: There has been a sharp rise in content releases in recent years, indicating increased production and licensing.
+5. Growth Over Time: Content releases have sharply risen in recent years, indicating increased production and licensing.

 ### Recommendations
 -	Amazon Prime could explore more diverse genres to cater to niche audiences.